Scala: All Your Questions Answered

 What is Scala and Why Does it Matter?

 Scala – short for Scalable Language – was invented by Martin Odersky and first appeared in 2004.
-The language is compiled to Java bytecode and executed using a Java virtual machine (JVM).
+The language is compiled into Java bytecode and executed using a Java virtual machine (JVM).
 A large range of companies now use Scala to build their software infrastructure, whether it’s consumer products or their own in-house tech stacks, and it has become one of the most popular multi-purpose programming languages in use today.
-Scala is particularly popular among businesses that rely on distributed architecture that requires easily-scalable apps due to its conciseness, flexibility and Java compatibility.
-One of the main reasons a lot of major companies, such as Duolingo, Zalando, Tubi and more, have moved over to Scala is because the code has been designed to transition as fluidly as possible.
-Businesses often choose the Scala option if they are looking to change their existing software-base but are worried about problems with functionality or speed.
+Scala is particularly popular among businesses that rely on a distributed architecture that requires easily-scalable apps due to its conciseness, flexibility, and Java compatibility.
+One of the main reasons a lot of major companies, such as Duolingo, Zalando, Tubi, and more, have moved over to Scala is that the code has been designed to transition as fluidly as possible.
+Businesses often choose the Scala option if they want to change their existing software base but are worried about problems with functionality or speed.

 Before looking at some examples, here are a few important things you should know about Scala: